Emit07/shortener/README.md

 * [x] `node.js`

 After you install node you will need to have the following installed using npm.

+\nie, `npm i express ejs node-fetch body-parser`.

 * [x] `express`
 * [x] `ejs`
 * [x] `node-fetch`
 * [x] `body-parser`

+Also install nodemon using `npm install nodemon --save-dev`.

+* [x] `nodemon`

 You will also need an api key to shorten the urls.
 By default it is using the [bitly api](https://dev.bitly.com/ "bitly api"), you can find a plan [here](https://bitly.com/pages/pricing/v1?utm_content=pricing&utm_source=organic&utm_medium=dev-site&utm_campaign=website&utm_cta=web2-blank-pricing-dev-site-getstarted-getenterprise-getenterprise "get a plan").